‘It is what we leave as a legacy that is the measure of our existence’

 I know because she was my mum.
 My fabulous, wonderful, beautiful mum.

-I’m sitting here sadly wondering how she would have been at Eighty-two.
-My loss as raw today as it was when she left to jump puddles, barefoot into the afterlife without finishing her book…..
+I’m sitting here sadly wondering how she would have been at Eighty-three.
+My loss as raw today as it was when she left to jump puddles, barefoot into the afterlife without finishing her book….

-It was how she had lived not how she had died that became my abiding memory, and with it came a perfect picture of mum at Eighty-two.
+It was how she had lived not how she had died that became my abiding memory, and with it came a perfect picture of mum at Eighty-three.

 She has remained untouched by the passing of time, still blonde, still smiling, a Brandy in hand as she smokes her cigarette with her pretty bare feet dancing in time to the music whilst her party guests enjoy her home-made ‘Mary Roses’ eggs …. and she is still coughing fit to burst to try and cover up her three-second-delay farts!